Rain warnings issued as UK set for ‘miserable’ conditions and risk of flooding

 The Met Office said the band of rain has already reached Cornwall as and will travel up the UK until it passes over Scotland’s east coast on Friday.

-Weather warnings have been issued for large parts of the UK over the next two days with “miserable” conditions and flood risks forecasted.
+Motorists are being warned of “very heavy delays” amid flooding caused by downpours as the UK suffers “miserable conditions” over the next two days.

-The Met Office said the band of rain has already reached Cornwall as of Wednesday afternoon and will travel across the country until it passes over Scotland’s east coast on Friday.
+The Met Office issued weather alerts as a band of rain, which arrived in Cornwall on Wednesday afternoon, travels across the country before passing over Scotland’s east coast on Friday.

-Conditions could be “miserable” and “atrocious” for much of the UK while Scottish highlands could see some snow, the forecaster said, as it issued a yellow weather warning over the downpours.
+Conditions may be “atrocious” for much of the UK, while the Scottish highlands could see some snow, the forecaster said as it put out a yellow warning for rain.

+In West Sussex, the A27 was closed westbound near Worthing following a large flood and a crash on Wednesday.

+And motorists were being warned by travel service Romanse of “heavy delays” around the A27 and A3M near Havant, Hampshire, because of flooding caused by the rain.

 Meanwhile, the Environment Agency had issued three flood warnings and 43 flood alerts mostly across the south coast as of Wednesday afternoon.